gageracer/edithor/example/uiresult.md

 **Segment 22:** (392 characters)

 "Every major task coordinates with real-world events.
 Drug busts, corporate espionage, political scandals.
 Someone is using The Gig to manipulate outcomes from the shadows.
 Move this evidence, deliver that bribe, photograph this person at the wrong moment.
-We're puppets in someone's massive criminal operation."
+We're puppets in someone's massive criminal operation.".
 "Why are you telling me this?"
 I asked.
 "Because I have a plan," TaskerX said.

 **Segment 23:** (479 characters)